douthwja01/OpenMAS/README.md

 An open-source modelling environment for simulating multi-agent systems with complex agent decision mechanics and dynamic behaviour.

+Author:
-Author:	James A. Douthwaite Ph.D MEng
+James A. Douthwaite Ph.D MEng,
-  		University Of Sheffield
+University Of Sheffield,
-  		Department of Automatic Control & Systems Engineering United Kingdom
+Department of Automatic Control & Systems Engineering, United Kingdom

 For queries regarding the project, please email me at: douthwaiteja@gmail.com